 - No Shredded Coconut: If you don't have grated/shredded coconut.
 You can also use ½ cup of full-fat thick coconut milk.

-More Instant Pot Curry Recipes
+More Instant Pot Indian Curry Recipes

 Beetroot Kurma | Beetroot Korma - Instant Pot Pressure Cooker